A SWOT analysis looks at the strengths and weaknesses, opportunities and threats your business faces.

 - Concentrate especially on identifying weaknesses and threats.

 - Be aware that lack of honesty is a common problem.
-For example, most people find it easier to identify strengths and opportunities, particularly if the performance of key people (including managers) is one of the weaknesses.
+Most people find it easier to identify strengths and opportunities, particularly if the performance of key people (including managers) is one of the weaknesses.

 - You may want to use checklists of possible strengths, weaknesses, opportunities and threats to prompt further suggestions.

-- Organise related ideas into groups.
-Recording suggestions on Post-It notes or cards that can be rearranged makes this easy.
-Alternatively, use a free online tool such as Trello to digitise your ideas and make them available to all.
+- Recording suggestions on Post-It notes or cards that can be rearranged makes it easy to organise related ideas into groups.

-- To help you, use relevant data from your own and similar businesses (see Putting it in context).
+- To help you, use relevant data from your own and similar businesses.